AdobeDocs/experience-platform.en/help/sources/connectors/adobe-applications/marketo/marketo-namespaces.md

 A fully qualified identity includes an ID value and a namespace.
 A new custom namespace is required for every new [!DNL Marketo] instance and dataset combination.
 For example, a [!DNL Marketo] source connector ingesting the `campaign` dataset requires its own custom namespace, and another Marketo source connector ingesting the same dataset also requires its own new custom namespace.
 See the [namespaces overview](../../../../identity-service/namespaces.md) for more information.

-B2B namespaces used in the primary identity of the entity.
+B2B namespaces are used in the primary identity of the entity.

 The following table contains information on the underlying set up for B2B namespaces.